Academic research on police transparency

 Documents how radio interoperability problems contributed to firefighter deaths.
 Recommends against communication systems that impede coordination during emergencies.

-Key Finding: Communication barriers during emergencies cost lives; systems should enhance, not impede, coordination.
+Key Finding: Communication barriers during emergencies cost lives; systems should help, not hinder, coordination.

 Data